-So all day yesterday I was thinking of a way to get out of calling back, because I really didn’t feel like making useless chit-chat with him, and Boss and I talked about it for awhile and came up with a plan where I would chug a beer and then call him.
+So all day yesterday I was thinking of a way to get out of calling back, because I really didn’t feel like making useless chit-chat with him, and Elizabeth and I talked about it for awhile and came up with a plan where I would chug a beer and then call him.

 I didn’t actually chug the beer, but while I was out yesterday he called my cell phone and didn’t leave a message, so then I felt guilty and called him around 10:00 last night.